buckmelton/notes/bucks-design-pattern-notes.md

 ```

 ## Structural:

 ### Adapter

+Convert the interface of a class into another interface clients expect.

+E.g. StringIOAdapter.
+You have an Encrypter class that expects a File to encrypt (with operations like #getc and #eof), but instead you want to encrypt a String.
+You need to make the String 'look like' a File.
+StringIOAdapter implements methods like #getc and #eof and translates them into terms that String understands.

 ### Composite

 Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of object uniformly.